neo4j/drivers-migration-assistant/README.md

 getattr(session, tx_func())(callback, args)
 ```

-## Rough parser
+## Regex parser
-There is another parser, which works with regexes on the raw source code rather that on its AST.
-To enable the rough parser, use `--rough-parsing`.
+The regex parser works with regexes on the raw source code rather that on its AST.
+To enable it, use `--regex-parser`.

-This parser is coarser and thus likely to return more false positives, so the best course of action is to run the assistant with the default parser, fix all the surfaced hits, and then run it again with the rough parser.
+This has less awareness of code structure and is thus likely to return more false positives, so the best course of action is to run the assistant with the default parser, fix all the surfaced hits, and then run it again with the regex parser.

-Example of false positive from the rough parser:
+Example of false positive from the regex parser:

 ```log
 >> `Node.id` and `Relationship.id` were deprecated and have been superseded by `Node.element_id` and